opencodeiiita/DonateASmile/Short UX Task/README.md

+**OPEN TO ALL.
+NO NEEED TO CLAIM.
+NO SUBMISSION WILL BE ACCEPTED AFTER 19TH DEC 6PM.**

 While you are working on the best user flow for the DonateASmile app, here is another short task to test your thinking 🤔 as User Experience Designer!.
 The task is brief and doesn't take much time, but what it actually requires is a strong eye for seeing things from the perspective of the user.